Reshaping Church Life

 - Ministers and worship leaders should not shake hands or offer any other form of a physical welcome or farewell to members of the congregation

-- Bibles and other shared items should be removed from the sanctuary and other areas where worship takes place
+- Unless essential to the act of worship taking place, Bibles and other shared items should be removed from the sanctuary and other areas where worship takes place.

 - The use of computer/television screens or boards as an alternative to bibles and other worship materials should be encouraged.
 Alternatively, church websites can be used to share information and members of the congregation or visitors could be asked to print out limited materials for their own use and bring them along with them to support worship.